-DISCONTOOLS started out life as an EU FP7 project in 2008.
-Today, DISCONTOOLS is funded by a consortium of EU Member States, with industry providing secretariat support.
-As such, the website received a facelift in 2018 and the database has become an important resource for funders of animal health research and researchers when developing research agendas, and evaluating research proposals.
+DISCONTOOLS started out life as an EU FP7-funded project in 2008.
+Today, DISCONTOOLS is funded by a consortium of members from the European Collaborative Working Group on Animal Health and Welfare Research (CWG), with industry providing secretariat support.
+As such, the website received a facelift in 2018 and the database has become an important resource for funders of animal health research and the research community in general to develop research agendas, and evaluate research proposals.
 The DISCONTOOLS research gap analyses are used as a ground layer for the building of STAR-IDAZ road maps of research.